 Egrediétur virga de radíce Jesse, et flos de radíce ejus ascéndet.
 Et requiéscet super eum Spíritus Dómini.

+And there shall come forth a rod out of the root of Jesse, and a flower shall rise up out of his root.
+And the spirit of the Lord shall rest upon him: the spirit of wisdom, and of understanding, the spirit of counsel, and of fortitude, the spirit of knowledge, and of godliness.

 R. Deo gracias.

-R. Thanks be to God
+R. Thanks be to God.

 Hymn